 2. Nasal Irrigation

 Nasal irrigation is the process of flushing the nasal passages with a salt and water solution to remove debris and mucus.
-This is great for getting rid of pollen and dust that irritate the sinuses.
+This process is excellent for getting rid of pollen and dust that irritate the sinuses.
 Nasal irrigation is also perfect for relieving sinus pressure and headaches.
-Most sources say to irrigate your nose every day, but for some that may be too often.
-Over use of this solution may lead to drying of the nose and sinuses.
+Most sources say to irrigate your nose every day, but for some, that may be too often.
+Overuse of this solution may lead to drying of the nose and sinuses.
 Listen to your body and pick the best routine for you.
 Once a week may be all you need.

 A common method for nasal irrigation is the neti pot.
-As you can see from the photo above it looks like a mini tea pot.
+As you can see from the photo above, it looks like a mini teapot.
 To create the irrigation solution mix ~16 ounces of filtered, boiled, or distilled water with ~1/2 to 1 teaspoon of finely ground kosher or sea salt.
 Make sure your solution is around body temperature.
-While standing over a sink, tilt your head slightly forward and to the opposite side of the nostril you’re about to irrigate.
-Open your mouth wide and breathe through it.
+While standing over a sink, tilt your head slightly forward, and to the opposite side of the nostril you’re about to irrigate.
+Open your mouth wide and breath through it.
 Bring the pot to your nose and gently pour the solution into the nostril.
 Gravity will carry the solution through your sinuses and out of the other nostril.
 Repeat on the other side.
 Blow your nose to remove any extra water that may be hiding in your sinuses.

-It’s very important to use sterile water and pure salt with no additives.
+Using sterile water and pure salt with no additives is crucial.
 Though rare, there have been cases of brain infections from not keeping the irrigation solution and neti pot clean.
 Don’t let this scare you away.
 Just be sanitary and you should be fine.
 Plenty of people use the neti pot every day with no problems.